openebs/openebs/documentation/source/contribute/contribute_openebs_doc.rst

 Creating a Branch
 -----------------

-1. Go to the master on Github and create a branch using the following command.
+1. Go to the openebs fork (https://github.com/openebs/openebs) on Github and create a branch on the openebs fork using the following command.
    ::
      git checkout -b <issue name>-#<issue number>